organisciak/dissertation/document/2_crowdsourcing.md

 At the same time, loose collaborations are easier to organize, allowing the pursuit of individual needs at scales beyond the capabilities of a single person.

 [^Starbucks]: http://mystarbucksidea.force.com/
+  This presents what would amount to the first few weeks of an introductory crowdsourcing course.

 **Citizen science**.
 Citizen science refers to collaboration between scientific communities and members of the public on research.
 Early crowdsourcing projects, such as galaxy annotation site *Galaxy Zoo* and protein-folding competition *FoldIt*, were noted as a form of citizen science, and crowdsourcing has been used for numerous successful results in the field.

-@wiggins_goals_2012 present a typology of citizen science projects, binning them into action-oriented, conservation-focused, investigative, wholly virtual, and educational projects.
+@wiggins_goals_2012 present a typology of citizen science projects, organizing them into action-oriented, conservation-focused, investigative, wholly-virtual, and educational projects.

 <!--## Notable Research